darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

 ### Ethers.js

 In the first section of [the script](/snippets/code/ethers-tx-local/transaction.js), different networks can be specified with a name, RPC URL (required), and chain ID.
 The provider (similar to the `web3` instance) is created with the `ethers.providers.StaticJsonRpcProvider` method.
 An alternative is to use the `ethers.providers.JsonRpcProvide(providerRPC)` method, which only requires the provider RPC endpoint address.
-But this might created compatibility issues with individual project specifications.
+But this might cause compatibility issues with individual project specifications.

 The private key is defined to create a wallet instance, which also requires the provider from the previous step.
 The wallet instance is used to sign transactions.